intuit/wasabi/contrib/demo-plugin/README.md

   }
 ```

 This is used in exactly the same way as the Draft plugin definitions.
-These plugins
+This plugin configuration
-result in a button being added to the Plugins tab of the non-Draft dialog.
+results in a button being added to the Plugins tab of the non-Draft dialog.
 The
 main difference is in how the plugin works, not in how the plugin is defined.

+When the user clicks on the button for a plugin, a modal dialog is created and
+the template is displayed and the defined code is used as the controller.

+##The Demo Plugin

+The example plugins simply allow the user to adjust the priority of the experiment from
+the experiment dialog itself, which is otherwise only achievable by going to the
+Priority tab.
+To do this, when the controller is loaded, it will use one of the
+factory objects that already exists in the UI to retrieve the priorities of all
+experiments in the same application as this experiment.
+It will then save and
+display the priority of this experiment.

+In the case of the Draft dialog, if the user changes the priority and clicks on
+the Save button, the savePriority() function is called, which updates the priority
+of the experiment, and the dialog is dismissed.

+In the case of the non-Draft dialog, the paradigm for changing values on the dialog
+is different.
+Rather than saving things when the dialog is saved, changes are saved
+each time an area of the dialog is edited.
+While it wouldn't have been necessary for the plugin UI to follow that paradigm,
+we have done so with this example to show how it might be done.
+This consists of
+using the dynamic-edit directive to control when the widgets are editable.
+See the
+detailsTemplate.html and the detailsCtrl.js for details.

+##Your Plugin
+These should give you an example of how you would be able to create and install
+your own plugin.
+Basically, you have access to the experiment from whose
+dialog your UI was launched.
+That would allow you to extract information or
+use the Wasabi APIs to implement your specific feature.